 Additionally, the Defendant’s criminal defense attorney will be permitted to present mitigating (good) facts in order to try and persuade the judge to sentence the Defendant in the lower area of the sentencing range.

-In order to determine what sentence your North Carolina Misdemeanor Charge can carry, speak with North Carolina Criminal Lawyer M. Moseley Matheson regarding your case, call him anytime at 919-335-5291 for your FREE CONSULTATION!
-He is prepared to assist you with your Durham Misdemeanor Charge, Raleigh Misdemeanor Charge, Holly Springs Misdemeanor Charge or a North Carolina Misdemeanor Charge from anywhere in the greater triangle area.
+In order to determine what sentence your North Carolina Misdemeanor Charge can carry, speak with North Carolina Criminal Lawyer M. Moseley Matheson regarding your case, call him anytime at 919-335-5291 for your consultation.
+He is prepared to assist you with your Wake County Misdemeanor Charge.